SiyangCai/car-or-truck/README.md

 Both of them should give same results.
 Shuffle the data and double check the shape of image to see if they are correct.
 Here I use image size as (128, 128) and RGB color mode.
 Hence the final shape of data should be: (total number of pictures, 128, 128, 3).
 If not, reshape is needed.
 In my case, I have 10168 images in total, and about 57% of them are cars.

 ## Build CNN model
 Before constructing the CNN, I aslo use data augmentations to help generating fake data by rotation, flipping and adjusting contrast.
 The CNN model itself consists of three layers before flatterned.
 Each layer has:
- * a Batch Normalization,
+ * Batch Normalization,
+ * doubled number of filters compared to the former layer, starting with 64 filters, which means 64, 128, 256 in each layers,
  * kernel size of (5, 5),
- * doubled number of filters compared to the former layer, starting with 64 filters, which means 64, 128, 256 in each layers,
  * No padding,
  * stride = 1,
  * Activation function `Relu`,